What is The Beacon Project?

 The Beacon Project was established in 2017 to bring clean water, decent toilets and good hygiene to every person living in Lahan, a small town in south-eastern Nepal.
 We aim to deliver universal, sustainable and safe access to these three essentials by 2030, in line with Sustainable Development Goal 6.

-The project is a partnership between a number of stakeholders, through which we strive to be a model of best practice for delivering water, sanitation and hygiene (WASH) in Nepal and beyond.
+The project is a multi-stakeholder partnership through which we strive to be a model of best practice for delivering water, sanitation and hygiene (WASH) in Nepal and beyond.

 The project is supported and funded by Anglian Water, a UK water utility, and its supply chain partners.
 Funds are raised for the project through charitable events, and technical advice is provided through exchange visits and online meetings.
 In Nepal, our partners are the Nepal Water Supply Corporation (NWSC), the Ministry of Water Supply (MoWS) and Lahan Municipality.
 WaterAid staff in Nepal and the UK work as advisors and facilitators for The Beacon Project.